harold-fv/Employee-Tracker/README.md

 ![image](https://user-images.githubusercontent.com/120603153/232170515-b7d7aa2d-dd86-4506-9138-e3088963eee3.png)

-10. When a user chooses to update the employee Managers, then the system will
+10. When a user chooses to update the employee Managers, then the system will prompt to select the employee to update and the new manager for the employee.

 ![image](https://user-images.githubusercontent.com/120603153/232170594-8d28fc14-8048-4274-9183-a33b78021ed3.png)